Becoming Suicidal: Sociocultural Contributions

 Young People and Suicide

-Although most people know that adolescents have a relatively high rate of suicidal behavior; it is a myth that very young people do not kill themselves.
-In 2003, suicide was the 12th leading cause of death in children ages 12 and under.
+Although most people know that adolescents have a relatively high rate of suicidal behavior; it is a myth that very young people, such as children under 12 years of age, do not kill themselves.

-Depression, antisocial personality disorder (APD, a long-standing pattern of a disregard for other people's rights, breaking laws, deceitfulness, irritability and aggressiveness, reckless disregard for safety of self or others, and consistent irresponsibility), conduct disorder (essentially APD in children younger than 18), alcohol/ substance use disorders, and impulsivity/sensation-seeking are all strong risk factors for suicidal behavior in adolescents and youth.
+Depression, antisocial personality disorder, conduct disorder, alcohol/ substance use disorders, and impulsivity/sensation-seeking are all strong risk factors for suicidal behavior in adolescents and youth.
 Hopelessness is also associated with suicidality in adolescents.